Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (F) Are jointly financially responsible for basic living expenses defined as the cost of food, shelter and any other expenses of maintaining a household.
 Financial information must be provided if requested.

-(c) The Eligible Employee must notify the Educational Entity within 31 days of meeting all criteria as defined in 111-010-0015 (15)(b) or obtaining the “Declaration of Domestic Partnership” which is recognized under Oregon law.
+(c) The eligible employee must notify the Entity within 31 days of meeting all criteria as defined in 111-010-0015 (15)(b) or obtaining the “Declaration of Domestic Partnership” which is recognized under Oregon law.

 (16) “Educational Entity” means public school districts (K–12), education service districts (ESDs), community colleges and public charter schools participating in OEBB.

-(17) "Eligible employee" means and includes an employee of an Educational Entity who is actively working or on paid or unpaid leave that is recognized by federal or state law, and:
+(17) "Eligible employee" means and includes an employee of an Educational Entity or Local Government who is actively working or on paid or unpaid leave that is recognized by federal or state law, and:

 (a) Is employed in a half time or greater position or is in a job-sharing position; or